-Widely regarded as the most popular French chanteuse, cultural icon and international stars, Édith Piaf remains the greatest star of French Chanson.
-Born to the parents of a Norman street acrobat and a cafe singer, she was discovered in 1935 in the Pigalle Area of Paris by nightclub owner Louis Leplée.
+Widely regarded as the most popular French chanteuse, cultural icon and international star, Édith Piaf remains the greatest star of French Chanson.
+Born to a Norman street acrobat and a café singer, she was discovered in 1935 in the Pigalle Area of Paris by nightclub owner Louis Leplée.
 Specializing in ballads of a self-reflexive nature, “La Vie en Rose” (meaning life in rose-colored glasses; literally “life in pink”), written by Louis Guglielmi with lyrics by Piaf, is considered to be Piaf’s tour de force.
 With lyrics detailing the troubles of war time and the loss of love, La Vie en Rose became a favorite with not only French audiences, but listeners worldwide.
-The song was inducted into the Grammy Hall Of Fame in 1998, and has featured in films such as French Kiss, Natural Born Killers, and the 2007 Oscar-winning Édith Piaf biopic of the same name, La Vie En Rose.
+The song was inducted into the Grammy Hall Of Fame in 1998, and has featured in films such as French Kiss, Natural Born Killers, and the 2007 Oscar-winning Édith Piaf biopic of the same name, La Vie en Rose.

-Rina Ketty moved to Paris in the 1930s and made her breakthrough in 1938 with the songs “Sombreros et Mantilles and J’attendrai.”
+Rina Ketty moved to Paris in the 1930s and made her breakthrough in 1938 with the songs “Sombreros et Mantilles” and “J’attendrai.”
 Ketty escaped the limelight in 1945 as a result of the war, and eventually moved to Canada in 1954.
 In 1965, Ketty embarked on the resurrection of her career in France, but was unable to reach her pre-war success.
 However, in 1991 French minister of culture Jack Lang awarded her the medal Ordre des Arts et des Lettres, which aims to decorate achievements in the Arts and Cultural sphere.
 J’attendrai, which means “I will wait for you,” was originally written in Italian by Dino Olivieri and Nino Rastelli, translating to “Tornerai.”
 The melody of the tune derives from the “Humming Chorus” from Puccini’s opera Madama Butterfly.
 The lyrics delineate the anxious wait for the return of a lover who has departed to a remote destination in far-off shores, something which had particular resonance during WWII.

+Translated as “I Love You….Me Neither,” the track is one of the most controversial duets ever released.
+Lyrically, the song details the conversation between two lovers during intimacy.
+Banned in many countries for its explicit nature, the song did attract universal acclaim and eventually reached number one in the UK charts.
+Originally written by Gainsbourg at the request of girlfriend Brigitte Bardot, when her businessman husband heard it he asked for the single to be withdrawn.
+In 1968, Gainsbourg began dating English actress Jane Birkin and they recorded the song together.
 The song was declared by Gainsbourg to portray the impossibilities and desperation of physical love, and features provocative lyrics such as “Je vais et je viens, entre tes reins” (“I go and I come, between your loins”).
 The French press reported the song as an “audio verite,” and the eroticism was considered offensive which resulted in its expulsion from radio across much of Europe.
 However, the song is one of the greatest success stories of French chanson, and by 1986 it had sold four million copies.
 Music critic Sylvie Simmons stated that the lyrical subtleties and French nuances were lost on the late-1960s Brits, confirming the notion that “life across the Channel was one of unchecked lubriciousness.”

 Born in Paris in 1891, Fréhel suffered a traumatic upbringing which resulted in her being left to live on the streets as a child.
 She began her career with the stage name Pervenche, performing in Paris music halls and cafés.
 At 19, she attempted suicide as alcohol and drugs began to dominate her life and later found refuge from her mental torture in Turkey and then Russia.
 Ten years later in 1923, with the new stage name of Fréhel, she returned to Paris to resurrect her music career and was received well by an astonished public.
 She went on to perform at the Paris Olympia in 1924 and toured popular music halls all around the country.
 Part of the Bal musette group, she usually sang with accompaniment from pipes or accordion.
 The song “La Java Bleue” utilizes the seductive and controversial java dance, an alternative to the waltz with partners dancing in extremely close proximity and with heightened eroticism.